futuregrid/manual/doc/source/openstack-grizzly.rst

        | e15ad5b6-c3f0-4c07-996c-3bbe709a63b7 | <USER>-001    | ACTIVE | private=10.35.23.18 |
        +--------------------------------------+---------------+--------+---------------------+

-Once it hase changed from for example BUILD to ACTIVE, you can log in.
+Once it has changed from for example BUILD to ACTIVE, you can log in.
 Pleas use the IP address provided under networks.
 Note that the first address is private and can not be reached from outside sierra.